wp-document-revisions/wp-document-revisions/docs/filters.md

 In: class-wp-document-revisions.php

-Filter to switch off use of Edit_Flow statuses and taxonomy.
+Filter to switch off use of standard Workflow States taxonomy.
+For internal use.

 ## Filter document_verify_feed_key